lisp/de.setf.thrift/README.md

   * _namespace_ : request proxy function, structure types and accessors, exception types, enum types, constants
-  * _namespace_`-implementation` : implementation function, use <namespace>, use cl
+  * _namespace_`-implementation` : implementation function, use _namespace_, use cl
     shadow all implementation function names.
   * _namespace_`-response` : response functions

 ### instantiation protocol :
- struct classes are standard classes and exception classes are whatever the implementation prescribes. decoders apply make-struct to an initrgs list. particularly at the service end, there are advantages to resourcing structs and decoding with direct side-effects on slot-values
+ struct classes are standard classes and exception classes are whatever the implementation prescribes. decoders apply make-struct to an initargs list. particularly at the service end, there are advantages to resourcing structs and decoding with direct side-effects on slot-values